Our B.A. degree in English can serve as a foundation for many diverse career paths.

 Virtually anything you can imagine.

-The English degree teaches students how to read carefully, analyze a variety of texts, and write for a number of audiences.
-This set of skills prepares graduates to work in a number of fields that require critical reading and writing.
-English degrees are highly lauded in this new creative marketplace.
+After all, you learn how to read carefully, how to analyze, and how to communicate with many different audiences.
+This set of skills prepares you to work in a wide range of fields that require critical reading and writing.
+English degrees are highly valuable in our new, changing, and creative marketplace.
 There’s no better time to be an English major.

-Broadcasting and media, which includes the internet, where so much information is now found.
-English majors work the same jobs as in publishing, but in different media: reporters, on-air or online journalists, bloggers, editors, producers, web content developers, and researchers.
-And the same rule applies: if you have a passion, your ability to write about it/blog about it/video it may lead you into a career.
+Broadcasting and media, which includes many of the same jobs in traditional publishing, but in different and varied media.
+You may work as a reporter, an on-air or online journalist, a blogger, an editor, a producer, a web content developer, or a researcher.
+If you have a passion, your ability to write about it/blog about it/video it may lead you into a career.

-Business, where their skills of analysis and communication are highly desirable in virtually any business endeavor.
-English majors may work in advertising, market research and analysis, copy editing, merchandizing, marketing, human resources management, and retail management.
+Business, where being able to analyze and communicate are highly desirable in virtually any business endeavor.
+You may work in advertising, market research and analysis, copy editing, merchandising, marketing, human resources management, and retail management.

 Creative writing.
 Novelists, poets, fiction writers, screenwriters, playwrights: these are the vocations that have always said “English major.”
 But they also include nonfiction writers, travel writers, food writers, memoirists, biographers, and historians . . .
-For an English major, all writing is potentially creative writing.
+For an English major, all writing is potentially creative writing, so if you want to write, there is an audience waiting to read what you have to say.

-Education, where they work as teachers, instructors, professors, administrators, and teaching and curriculum policy experts.
-They may also work in educational publishing and curriculum development.
+Education, because you have trained in your classes how to share your interests and how to give and receive feedback on your work.
+You may work as a teacher, instructor, professor, administrator, or teaching and curriculum policy expert.
+You may also work in educational publishing and curriculum development.
 Training in English is excellent training for teaching not only literature and composition but also film, gender studies, media studies, cultural studies, theater, communication, and the many other branches of the humanities.

-Government, Politics, and Law, where their training in argumentation, synthesis of information, and clear writing are highly valued.
-An English degree is excellent training for law school, and English majors may work as lawyers, attorneys, and legal assistants.
-In addition, many work in national, state, and local governments as legislators, lobbyists, and researchers.
+Government, Politics, and Law, where your training in argumentation, synthesis of information, and clear writing are the basis for the entire legal system.
+An English degree is excellent training for law school, and you may work as lawyer, attorney, or legal assistant.
+You may also work in national, state, and local governments as a legislator, lobbyist, or researcher.

-Librarianship, because English majors can research.
-They know not only how to find information but also how to evaluate it and organize it.
-Many English majors continue on to library school and find work in public, private, and corporate libraries—working with the public directly as librarians and library directors or behind the scenes in collection maintenance, development, and archival work.
+Librarianship, because English majors can research—if it’s out there, you know how to find it.
+You also know how to evaluate it and organize it.
+You may continue to library school and find work in public, private, and corporate libraries—working with the public directly as a librarian or library director, or behind the scenes in collection maintenance, development, and archival work.

-The public sector, because their skills in communicating information and policy with the larger public are invaluable.
+The public sector, because—again—your skills in communicating information and policy with the larger public are invaluable.
 The range of careers here is wide.
-English majors may work as activists, speechwriters, grant writers, policy specialists, NGO organizers, and public relations specialists.
+You may work as an activist, a speechwriter, a grant writer, a policy specialist, an NGO organizer, or a public relations specialist.

-These are just some—and hardly all—of the possibilities you can consider when you become an English major.
+These are just some—and hardly all—of the possibilities you can consider when you are an English major.
 What can you do with an English degree?
-Virtually anything.
+You name it.

 UMA Career Advising